azatsarynnyy/docs/ext.md

       <artifactId>che-core-ide-api</artifactId>
   </dependency>
   ```
-- Name of the GWT module to generate is defined in the configuration of `gwt-maven-plugin`:
+- Name of the GWT module is defined in the configuration of `gwt-maven-plugin`:
   ```xml
   <plugin>
       <groupId>net.ltgt.gwt.maven</groupId>